elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

       ]
     ]

 That defines a release named `foo` with both `kv_server` and `kv` applications.
 Their mode is set to `:permanent`, which means that, if those applications crash, the whole node terminates.
 That's reasonable since those applications are essential to our system.

+There is one thing we need to pay attention to.
+Since we put our routing table config `config :kv, :routing_table, [{?a..?z, node()}]` in `config/config.exs`, which is a build-time configuration and will be evaluated when we compile our code, our release will get the wrong value because the `node()` function evaluated in compile time will return `:nonode@nohost`.

+To fix this problem, we need to configure our routing table in `config/releases.exs` which is a runtime configuration.
+See [details](#runtime-configuration) about this topic below.
+Open up `config/releases.exs` and add content:

+    import Config

+    config :kv, :routing_table, [
+      {?a..?m, :"foo@computer-name"},
+      {?n..?z, :"bar@computer-name"}
+    ]

 With the configuration in place, let's give assembling the release another try:

     $ MIX_ENV=prod mix release foo
     * assembling foo-0.0.1 on MIX_ENV=prod